ganrad/oci-ai-services/oci-ai-ad-uad/README.md

-# Detect Anomalies in Univariate time series data (signals)
+# Detect Anomalies in Univariate Time Series Data

 This tutorial details the steps for detecting anomalies in **Univariate** signals using *OCI Anomaly Detection Service*.